 These audio poems are personal conversations with works of art that I hope inspire others to explore their own interpretations, consider art forms in new ways, and visit museums, as well as foster appreciation for the fine arts.

 Former Multimedia Specialist: Cody Goddard

 Highlighting artwork by: Alexander Archipenko, Giovanni Francesco Barbieri, Charles Caryl Coleman, Nicole Cooley, Maureen Cummins, James Nares, Stanley Person, Diane Samuels, Cindy Sherman, Do Ho Suh, Jaune Quick-to-See Smith, Aaron Siskind, and Jerome Witkin.

-Special thanks to: Steven Herb, Karla M. Schmit, Caroline Wermuth, Ellysa Stern Cahoy, Suzanne Shamrock, Brandy Karl, James McCready, Chris Millet, Jo Megas, Kelsey Rieger, Candice Driver, Michael Grasso, Keri Mongelluzzo, Laura Beyerle, Tey In Tseng, the Eberly Family Special Collections Library at Penn State University, the Penn State University Libraries & Media Commons, and the Can Serrat International Art Residency.
+Special thanks to: Steven Herb, Karla M. Schmit, Caroline Wermuth, Ellysa Stern Cahoy, Clara Drummond, Suzanne Shamrock, Brandy Karl, James McCready, Chris Millet, Jo Megas, Kelsey Rieger, Candice Driver, Michael Grasso, Keri Mongelluzzo, Laura Beyerle, Tey In Tseng, the Eberly Family Special Collections Library at Penn State University, the Penn State University Libraries & Media Commons, and the Can Serrat International Art Residency.

 Words of Art is supported by the PA Center for the Book, with contributions from the Palmer Museum of Art, PSU College of Arts & Architecture, and PSU Dept. of English; its content is for noncommercial, educational use only.